Slava-code/Database-of-Listings/README.md

 # Database of Listings
-Submit listing information via a simple form.
+Submit listing information via a form.
+Uses Node.js for backend, MySQL as the database, and HTML for simple frontend interface.
 ## Listing Info
 The following are stored about each listing:
 - Listing Title